Recognizing Parental Alienation Syndrome

 When parents put their children in the middle of their divorce, they may not realize the psychological damage they are inflicting.
 However, in the end, the children are the ones left feeling alienated and deprived of the love and affections of one of their parents.
 This pattern of behavior—when a child has a healthy relationship with one parent but the other parent is excluded from that relationship—is called “Parental Alienation Syndrome.”
 Clearly, this is a very serious problem in a great many divorce and custody cases.

-Recognizing the pattern of behaviors that characterize Parental Alienation Syndrome is the first step to seeking resolution through the Colorado Family Court system.
+Recognizing the pattern of behaviors that characterize Parental Alienation Syndrome is the first step to understanding and seeking resolution through the Family Court system.
 The following examples may constitute the alienation of affections:

 When a father or mother cuts off contact, disconnects the phone or moves from place to place and does not let the other parent know the whereabouts of the children